 If you were a man born into a royal family, would you blame the UK media for all of YOUR misgivings?
 Well, it looks like that is exactly what Prince Harry has done during his interview with James Corden, according to News.com.au.
 Now, this is where I call total BULLSHIT!
 I wrote earlier today about Meghan’s attempt to be a savvy dresser.
-I’m not insulting her fashion sense, but just her inability to understand what the term actually means.
+I’m not insulting her fashion sense, just her inability to understand what the term actually means.

 Anyway, during the interview which I haven’t watched but have read about in fragments, Prince Harry blames the UK media for his, Meghan, and Archie’s move to the US… ah, no there is more to this than he lets on.
-He didn’t like how the press in his home country were calling out his and his wife’s bad behaviour.
+He didn’t like how the press in his home country was calling out his and his wife’s bad behaviour.
 Sure, he wanted to protect Archie, but Meghan doesn’t need protecting.

 Meghan has been on red carpets and had paparazzi photograph her on her own orders.
 She should have listened to her UK friends when they said that the UK media will eat you up and spit you back out.
 Though, all media in every single country in the world can be toxic.
-The US is more toxic than the UK in more ways that she and Harry realise.
+The US is more toxic than the UK in more ways than she and Harry realise.

 Catherine got called ‘Waity Katy’ and was accused – like Meghan was – of faking her pregnancy with Prince George because she was allegedly infertile.
 Ring any bells?

 Meghan Certainly Didn’t Help Matters

 Meghan’s constant need to smile at the camera certainly didn’t earn her any brownie points.
 I would love to know if Harry is aware of all the times his wife grins like the Cheshire cat whenever a lens is pointed at her face.